KeepCodingCloudDevops5/contenedores-kubernetes-YilisRamirez/README.md

 ```bash
  c2VjcmV0MTIU=
 ```
-Once encoded the rootpassword, a secret file is deployeed for each namespace created.
+Once the rootpassword is encoded, we deployeed a secret file for each namespace created.

 ```bash
 apiVersion: v1